Grants available from Dundee Historic Environment Trust

 Historic Building Repair Grants

 To be eligible for a historic building repair grant, buildings should be of traditional construction (usually, but not always, built pre-1919).
-We prioritise listed buildings and applications with a focus on regeneration or commercial activities.
-Projects which contribute towards improving energy efficiency and adapting to climate change are particularly welcome, even if those works themselves are not grant eligible.

 Eligible Work